WildernessLabs/talusdb/readme.md

 ![](doc/database.png)

 The `Table` is the workhorse of the TalusDB engine.
 A `Table` is a single file named for the Type of the data it stores.
 The `Table` file consists of a 16-byte header followed by up to `N` rows of data objects.
 The file effectively acts as a Queue with a maximum size set at creation time.  `Insert` adds eleemnts to the file.
 Elements (records) will get stored until `MaxElements` is reached, at which point the oldest items will get overwritten.
-Removing elements is done via a call to `Select` which will *remove* (i.e. dequeue) a single element from the table.
+Removing elements is done via a call to `Remove` which will *remove* (i.e. dequeue) a single element from the table.

 ![](doc/table.png)